Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Results

-The likelihood of a model given the data $\mathcal{L}(m_i|x)$ calculated based on the IAC values \citep{Burnham2002} are presented in the last row of Table \ref{tab:grads_breaks}, where the minimum AIC model is taken as reference.
-The alternative models have $\mathcal{L}(m_i|x) > 0.05$, so that the current PNe data do not allow to infer which of the models are the best to fit the data.
+The likelihood of a model given the data $\mathcal{L}(m_i|x)$ calculated based on the AIC values \citep{Burnham2002} are presented in the last row of Table \ref{tab:grads_breaks}, where the minimum AIC model is taken as reference.
+For alternative models that $\mathcal{L}(m_i|x) > 0.05$, the selection of the best model is inconclusive.
+Given the AIC differences, the linear model fit is notably weaker than the one-break model, being approximately one-sixth as likely.
+However, the current PNe data do not allow to choose between the one-break or two-break models.
 For this, we need data with smaller uncertainties both in the chemical abundances and distances to confirm the change in slope of the radial O/H gradient near the solar radius.